Release after every tag push

 - Run the image to check if everything works properly

-- Push the image to a Docker registry if all steps above have succeed
+- Push the image to a Docker registry if all steps above have succeeded Pipeline example

 The core principle of Continuous Integration is testing every change pushed to the repository, tags included.
 Buddy lets you automatically test your application before the release with build actions which are basically isolated testing environments.
-For example, if your application is based on Node, you just need to select 'Node' from the action roster and configure its details:
+For example, if your application is based on Node, you just need to select Node from the action roster and configure its details: Environment customization